openebs-archive/node-disk-manager/design/node-storage-management.md

 # Introduction

-This document presents use-cases, high level design and workflow changes required for using disks attached to the Kubernetes Nodes by Container Attached Storages like OpenEBS.
-This design includes introducing new add-on component called - node-disk-manager, as well as extending some existing components where applicable like node-problem-detector, node-feature-discovery, etc.
+This document presents use-cases, high level design and workflow changes required for using disks attached to the Kubernetes Nodes by Container Attached Storages(CAS) like OpenEBS, Longhorn, etc. This design includes introducing new add-on component called - **_node-disk-manager(ndm)_**, as well as extending some existing components where applicable like *node-problem-detector*, *node-feature-discovery*, etc.

 ## Prerequisites

-Design Proposals and components that are related to local disk management:
+This design builds on top of the several design proposals(at various stages of implementation) and components related to local disk management in Kubernetes:
 - https://github.com/kubernetes-incubator/node-feature-discovery
 - https://github.com/kubernetes/node-problem-detector
 - https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/local-storage-pv.md